cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 ## Project Structure

-Here we list the project structure of *default* theme of mdcms:
+Here we list project structure of *default* theme of mdcms:

 ```shell
 $ cd path/to/themes/default